 AFIX is open to all levels of government, industry, academia, NGOs and individuals interested in pursuing a healthy ageing agenda through age-friendly cities, communities and environments.

-Sign up today to establish the AFIX community in preparation for the virtual launch.
+Sign up today to help grow the AFIX community and participate in important knowledge exchange activities.

 Hall & Prior Health and Aged Care Group